Logo S4

 Surrounded by the remnants of a shattered wall, your soldier takes a moment to Breathe.
 The din of battle fades as they focus on their breathing, rolling their Vitality die.
 The result is a four, a welcome relief that drains away the creeping edge of panic, restoring clarity and resolve.

-HEALTH AND ADRENALINE
+HEALTH AND STRAIN

-In the game, every character starts with a balance of strength and stamina, represented by 7 health points and 7 adrenaline points.
+In the game, every character starts with a balance of strength and stamina, represented by 7 health points and 7 Strain points.
 These points are vital to your model's survival and effectiveness on the battlefield.

 Health Points and Combat: Health points measure your model's ability to withstand damage.
 During battle, if your model is hit by attacks from weapons or faces other dangers, they lose health points.
 The impact depends on the weapon or hazard encountered.
 A significant injury occurs when a model loses its fourth health point; this injury weakens them, reducing their dice rolls by one step (for example, a D8 becomes a D6).
 The situation worsens if they lose their sixth health point, where their dice are reduced again but will not fall below a D4.
 If a model's health points are depleted, they become unconscious, laid on their side on the battlefield, the only available action to them is the Breathe.
 Models that go down in combat are no longer considered engaged in melee.